MCamp859/hello-world/ITM-README.md

     kubectl apply -f https://raw.fastgit.org/coreos/flannel/master/Documentation/kube-flannel.yml
     ```

-8. Enable the Kubernetes service
+8. Enable the Kubernetes service:

     ```bash
     sudo systemctl restart kubelet.service
     sudo chmod -R 755 /etc/cni/
     ```

-### Installation ITM on single node deployment
+### Install ITM on Single Node Deployment

-Below steps will cover the installation of Intelligent Traffic
+The below steps describe how to install the Intelligent Traffic
-Management Reference Implementation on Single-Node
+Management Reference Implementation on a single node.

-If user is running behind any proxy, please ensure to setup the proxy as
+If you are running behind a corporate proxy, please ensure the proxy is set up
-mentioned on the pre-requisite section before proceeding with below
-steps.
+correctly.
+For details, see [Proxy Settings](#proxy-settings).

 #### Enable Kube cluster on the Machine

-Below step will enable the kube cluster setup on the machine
+Enable kube cluster setup on the machine with the command:

 ```bash
 kubectl taint nodes --all node-role.kubernetes.io/control-plane node-role.kubernetes.io/master-
 ```

-#### Install and run ITM reference implementation
+#### Install and Run ITM Reference Implementation

-Below steps will install the ITM reference on the machine.
+Install the ITM reference implementation on the machine with these commands:

-1. Clone the ITM Github repository
+1. Clone the ITM GitHub repository:

     ```bash
     git clone https://github.com/intel/intelligent-traffic-management.git